 Eric Egan, an SMG spokesman for the Superdome, didn’t respond to phone calls and e-mails seeking comment.
-SMG is an affiliate of American Capital Ltd. (ACAS), according to its website, and also manages Soldier Field in Chicago and the Astrodome in Houston.
+SMG is an affiliate of American Capital Ltd. (ACAS:US), according to its website, and also manages Soldier Field in Chicago and the Astrodome in Houston.

 PG&E Corp.
-(PCG) spent about $1 million upgrading power lines running into San Francisco’s Candlestick Park after a December 2011 blackout during a nationally televised football game, Joe Molica, a spokesman for the San Francisco-based utility owner, said in a telephone interview.
+(PCG:US) spent about $1 million upgrading power lines running into San Francisco’s Candlestick Park after a December 2011 blackout during a nationally televised football game, Joe Molica, a spokesman for the San Francisco-based utility owner, said in a telephone interview.

 The damage to the reputations of Entergy, which owns Louisiana’s largest utility, and the Superdome may be more costly than the actual repairs, Samuel Brothwell, senior utilities analyst for Bloomberg Industries, said in a phone interview.